cyber-defence-campus/netgear_r6700v3_circled/docs/2_emulation.md

 <!--TODO--------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------->
 # Emulation
-In this chapter we briefly mention a handful of files and scripts that can be used to run the intended target, the binary *circled* from Netgear R6700v3 routers (firmware version 10.04.120_10.0.91).
+In this chapter, we briefly mention a handful of **files** and **scripts** that can be used to emulate the intended target, the binary *circled* from Netgear R6700v3 routers (firmware version 10.04.120_10.0.91).
 For each of these files, a short explanation about its purpose is given.

 **Note**: Although not exactly the same, our emulation got inspired by